jwodder/rst2json/SPEC.rst

 markup has been removed.
 For example, if ``content.title`` is ``"<i>War &amp;
 Peace</i>"``, then ``content.title_stripped`` would be ``"War &amp; Peace"``.

+A *raw string* is a string that may contain special characters, which are not escaped.
+Unqualified (neither rendered nor stripped nor raw) strings are strings that are not expected to ever contain any special characters.

 ..
 TODO: Mention how whitespace is transformed in stripped strings

+..
+TODO: All strings have trailing newlines stripped?

 The output from ``rst2json`` is a JSON object containing the following fields: